dd-development/OceanSweep/README.md

   - **Hristian Tountchev:** Project set-up, signup/login, dashboard page, about page, database design/testing, documentation

 Each sprint was 1 week.
 We had daily Scrum meetings to discuss development progress and direction for specific objectives while forumlating plans for future sprints.
 We also incorporated techniques such as pair programming and continuous integration/testing into our development cycle.
+We made any changes/additions on separate branches, created pull requests, and received code reviews from other group members prior to any merges to the main branch.
+This ensured all code was functional and the team was on the same page throughout the development process.

 ## Design and Usage
 ***YOU WILL NEED A .ENV FILE WITH YOUR OWN VALID API KEYS IN ORDER TO RUN THIS PROJECT, FILL IN AND SAVE THE EXAMPLE BELOW TO YOUR PROJECT DIRECTORY:***